 Some changes to the suspension can be gleaned from this sketch.
 The double bump stop on the leading road wheel is shown, and the second and fourth track return rollers have been eliminated.
 Friction snubbers, which were cylinders inside of which was a piston covered with brake lining, replaced the earlier hydraulic shock absorbers.
 (Picture from TM 9-7022 Operation and Organizational Maintenance: 90-mm Gun Full Tracked Combat Tank M48A2.)

-The method of adjusting the track tension is shown here.
+The compensating idler wheel adjusting link was changed to an internal screw design, and the method of adjusting the track tension is shown on the right.
 After the adjustment locking bolt was loosened, the compensating idler wheel adjusting link was turned to move the wheel forward or backward to achieve the recommended tension.
 (Picture from TM 9-7022 Operation and Organizational Maintenance: 90-mm Gun Full Tracked Combat Tank M48A2.)

 The right headlamp assembly and brush guard are shown in this picture.
 The headlamp assemblies were changed so that they were the same on both sides of the tank.
 The vibrator-type horn was mounted behind the right headlamp assembly.
 (Picture from TM 9-7022 Operation and Organizational Maintenance: 90-mm Gun Full Tracked Combat Tank M48A2.)